leaderboardsgg/leaderboard-backend/README.md

 The value provided to `--urls` has to match what's listed under `applicationUrl` in `LeaderboardBackend/Properties/launchSettings.json`.
 As of this writing, it's `https://localhost:7128`.

 #### Test the App
-Docker is required to run integration tests against a real database.
+Docker is required to run integration tests against a real Postgres database.
-However, if you would like to run the tests with an in-memory database, you can set the following environment variable: `INTEGRATION_TESTS_DB_BACKEND=InMemory`.
+However, if you would still like to run the tests with an in-memory database, you can set the following environment variable: `INTEGRATION_TESTS_DB_BACKEND=InMemory`.

 To run the tests, run the following commands from the root of the project: